-On September 29, 2015, NASAA released a draft of the proposed Model Act for a 30day public comment period.10 The Seniors Committee received and considered comments from various interested parties and considered a similar proposal set forth by the Financial Industry Regulatory Authority ("FINRA") in FINRA Regulatory Notice 15-37.11 The Committee further reviewed the Model Act in late 2015 and made several revisions to the proposal.
-On December 22, 2015, the NASAA Board of Directors approved the Committee's request to submit the proposed Model Act to the NASAA membership for consideration.
+The Model Act is based on robust stakeholder engagement and public comment process.
+In September 2015, NASAA released a draft of the proposed Model Act for a 30-day public comment period.11 When preparing the final version of the Model Act, the Seniors Committee received and considered comments from various interested parties.
+The Committee also considered a similar proposal set forth by the Financial Industry Regulatory Authority ("FINRA") in FINRA Regulatory Notice 15-37.12 In December 2015, the NASAA Board of Directors approved the Committee's request to submit the proposed Model Act to the NASAA membership for consideration.
 On January 22, 2016, NASAA members voted to approve the Model Act.

 The NASAA Model Act applies to broker-dealers and investment advisers, including certain qualified individuals (e.g., broker-dealer agents, investment adviser representatives, and persons serving in a supervisory, compliance, or legal capacity for a broker-dealer or investment adviser).
-The provisions of the Model Act are designed to be statutorily adopted by a jurisdiction as part of its existing securities laws.12 The Model Act has five core features that, when taken together, clarify and more closely align the interests and responsibilities of financial professionals, regulators, and law enforcement agencies regarding the reporting and prevention of senior financial exploitation.
+The provisions of the Model Act are designed to be statutorily adopted by a jurisdiction as part of its existing securities laws.13 The Model Act has five core features that, when taken together, clarify and more closely align the interests and responsibilities of financial professionals, regulators, and law enforcement agencies regarding the reporting and preventing senior financial exploitation.
 These features are:

-- (1) A mandatory reporting requirement applicable to qualified individuals of brokerdealers and investment advisers; - (2) Notification to certain third-parties of potential financial exploitation with advance consent of the investor; - (3) The authority to temporarily delay disbursement of funds; - (4) Immunity from civil and administrative liability for reporting, notifications, and delays; and - (5) Mandatory record-sharing in cases of exploitation with law enforcement and state adult protective services agencies.
+- (1) A mandatory reporting requirement applicable to qualified individuals of brokerdealers and investment advisers; - (2) Notification to certain third-parties of potential financial exploitation with advance consent of the investor; - (3) The authority to temporarily delay the disbursement of funds; - (4) Immunity from civil and administrative liability for reporting, notifications, and delays; and - (5) Mandatory record-sharing in cases of exploitation with law enforcement and state adult protective services agencies.